NeVeSpl/RevitTestLibrary/README.md

 [The Demo project is available here: RevitTestLibrary.Demo.MSTestV3](https://github.com/NeVeSpl/RevitTestLibrary/tree/main/sources/RevitTestLibrary.Demo.MSTestV3)

 ## Current limitations
- - works only with : Revit 2025 and Visual Studio 2022
+ - works only with : Revit 2025
+ - debugging is only available for: Visual Studio 2022
- - theoretically, it can be used with any test framework, but right now only integration with MSTest v3 is available
+ - theoretically, it can be used with any test framework, but right now only integration with MSTest v2  (>= 3.2.2) is available